aralids/document-generator/README.md

 > [!IMPORTANT]
 > Please delete your document-generator folder if you have downloaded it before.

+> [!NOTE]
+> Currently, the app is set up to respond to POST requests with an automatic download of the pdf output.
+To change this and receive the pdf as a regular API response, open main.py after you clone the code and replace line 89 with `headers = {'Content-Disposition': 'inline; filename="output.pdf"'}`.

 ## To install on Windows:
 - Open terminal in a directory chosen for the project.
 - Make sure you have the virtualenv package installed by entering `pip install virtualenv`.